jackoalan/llvm-mos/README.md

       should evaluate after the fact of whether using a CSR was worth it, and if not, emit spills for all values allocated to the CSR.

-### Stack usage

-The C stack is coming along:
-- The 6502 hard stack and a virtual 16-bit soft stack are together used as the C stack.
-- To avoid running out of room, only 4 bytes worth of hard stack are allowed per frame.
-- LLVM's stack slot coloring places the most important values in hard stack.
-- Variable sized stack frames (`alloca`) are not yet supported.

-Very eventually, a whole-program IPO pass will detect which stack indices are live across any calls that might be recursive (either directly or indirectly).
-Only these stack indices need to be stored on an actual stack; all others will be lowered to globally static memory locations.
-Such locations will be globally
-colored: any two "static stack frames" that cannot be simultaneously active can share the same color, that is, they may overlap in memory.
-This combines the best qualities of static and stack allocation: a pre-allocated block will be presented to the linker, and that block will be no larger than the largest possible non-recursive call stack that the program could ever achieve at runtime.

-### Zero page usage

-The number of zero-page memory location can be specified using the `--num-zp-ptrs` compiler flag.
-This determines the number of consecutive two-byte pointer locations the compiler will use when generating code.
-At least one such pointer must be available; otherwise, the compiler would be unable to indirectly access memory without self-modifying code.

-The first two zero page locations are `__ZP__0` and `__ZP__1`, the next two (if available) are `__ZP__2` and `__ZP__3`, and so forth.
-The compiler makes no assumptions about the absolute arrangement of these pairs in memory, only that the two bytes in each pair are consecutive.
-The compiler presently has no way to use zero page locations that are neither the high nor the low byte of a pair.

-One 2-byte pointer register is always reserved by the compiler as a soft stack;
-it's low and high bytes are the external symbols `__SPlo` and `__SPhi`, respectively.
-This location is not included in the count given to `--num-zp-ptrs`.

-At the end of code generation, references to the zero page registers are lowered to abstract symbols to placed in the zero page by the linker.
-Only registers actually accessed are emitted.
-It's up to the C runtime environment to actually allocate memory behind these symbols; they're considered external to every C module.

-### Memory usage

-The compiler currently requires 6 absolute memory locations for emergency saving and restoring: `__SaveA`, `__SaveX`, `__SaveY`, `__SaveP`, `__SaveZPlo`, and
-`__SaveZPhi`.
-These locations are considered external to the generated assembly, and they must be defined somewhere by the C runtime for the generated output to be correct.

-Right now, these locations are used quite naively.
-A more sophisticated approach would elide many of them to pushes and pulls, and instruction reordering to adjust live ranges should eliminate most of the rest.
-Use of these locations should become increasingly rare, but it appears there will always be situations that cannot be completely handled using the hard stack, since generalized push and pull pseudoinstructions may themselves require saving live values, and push/pull around the pseudos will always interfere with there operation.

-Eventually, these locations can be handled like any other de-stackified memory locations, as they're guaranteed not to be live across calls.
-Accordingly, they can be lowered to stack indices, which can in turn be lowered to global memory locations, with global coloring to reuse those locations where live ranges don't interfere.
-This would remove the requirement for the C runtime to be aware of these locations at all.
-This should also allow assigning them to unused zero page locations, which is fewer cycles than push/pull and nearly as dense.

-## Further Examples

 ### Hello World